 The district provides special programs for gifted and talented students, homeless students, bilingual students, migrant students, students with limited English proficiency, dyslexic students, and students with disabilities.
 The coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the district or by other organizations.
-A student or parent with questions about these programs should contact the counselor or campus principal.
+A student or parent with questions about these programs should contact the campus principal at 903-568-4530 ext.
+1.